How to Add a New User in AlmaLinux - YouTube Script

 sudo useradd -G wheel john

-Now “john” has sudo privileges and can run commands with administrator rights by prefixing them with sudo.
+Now “john” has sudo privileges and can run commands with administrator rights with sudo.

 Creating a User with Custom Settings (1 minute 30 seconds)